MONO-1223/AURAK-CENG432-EmbeddedSystemDesignLab/Lab 01 - Digital Logic Implemented on a Microcontroller/README.md

 <img src="Photos/part1.gif" width="250" height="300" align="left">
 <img src="Photos/transparentpic.png" width="8" height="300" align="left">

-In the first part of this lab, we will focus on making the green LED blink, which will help us practice register-level programming on the `Tiva board`.
+In the first part of this lab, we will focus on making the green LED blink, which will help us practice register-level programming on the Tiva board.
 This task will involve configuring and controlling the GPIO registers to manipulate the LED's behavior.
 A solid understanding of the board’s hardware design is crucial, and we will refer to this information as needed.
 We will also explore how to troubleshoot common issues related to GPIO configuration during this process, ensuring we gain hands-on experience in problem-solving.
 This exercise will also help us develop a deeper understanding of how embedded systems interact with hardware at a low level.

 Additionally, we’ll revisit key concepts like system clocks and delays, which are necessary to create a precise and predictable blinking pattern.
 By implementing timing mechanisms through delays, we’ll ensure the LED blinks at regular intervals.
 By the end of this section, we will have a clear understanding of how to manipulate hardware registers and timing functions to control the LED’s behavior, laying the foundation for more complex embedded system tasks.